-• Development of an Equipment database to include all known equipment utilized in each Master Plan Project.
+- Development of an Equipment database to include all known equipment utilized in each Master Plan Project.
 This database documents the technical specifications of each piece of on and off-road construction equipment.
 The database documents each piece of equipment relative to compatibility with diesel emission control devices, the emission control device used or planned for use on each piece of construction equipment, or whether the equipment was determined to be incompatible with any available emission control system.
-The database also documents all equipment operating under an approved LAWA exemption, including but not limited to "20-day" exemptions, driver-visibility safety exemptions, or special circumstance exemptions;
+The database also documents all equipment operating under an approved Los Angeles World Airports (LAWA) exemption, including but not limited to "20-day" exemptions, driver-visibility safety exemptions, or special circumstance exemptions; - Field verification of the equipment database and reconciliation with LAWA's environmental monitor vehicle records.
+The construction contractors provide LAWA's environmental monitor with airfield equipment lists on a periodic basis (typically monthly).
+The Third Party Monitor reviews all available vehicle records for the purpose of verifying compliance with 20-day exemption obligations as well as reconciling LAWA's environmental monitor records with the Third Party Monitor equipment database;